 How do I know where to put the papers?

-Can I paint or ink over the papers?
-Under the papers?
+Can I paint or ink over or under the papers?

-How do I hide paper edges I don’t want seen?
+How do I hide edges I don’t want seen?

 Can I paint a subject on top of my collage papers?